pawannitk/netbox-code-dockerization/README.md

 2. docker-compose logs -f netbox

-Netbox container will take some time(probably 5 minutes) to get healthy as there are multiple commands running in startup.sh file, you can change that.
+Netbox container will take some time(probably 5 minutes) to get healthy as there are multiple commands running in startup.sh file, you can change that to reduce the time.
 Your netbox container is now running, you can access the netbox on http://localhost:8002

 You need to create superuser for netbox before loging in to netbox